 'Yes, took, away from here,' the short demon signed.
 'He also poisoned my sister, made her kill your soldiers.
 Why would he do that?'

-One of the elders on the upper row of the stairs had stood up, as the mad demon was ushered back into her seat.
+One of the elders on the upper row of the stairs had stood up as the mad demon was ushered back into her seat.
 'We offered your brother trust and he betrayed us,' the elderly demon signed.
 'We hoped for peace with your people.
 Give me one good reason as to why we should not have your head.
-Your kind clearly care nothing for your guards and thus you are worthless to us as a prisoner.'
+Your kind clearly cares nothing for your guards and thus you are worthless to us as a prisoner.'

 Dylis' mind raised.
 No one would come for her, that much was painfully clear.
 She had nothing to barter, nothing but her life, and that was worth about as much as a dirty rag in this situation.

 'My brother might have been betrayed himself,' she chose to sign, sweat beading on her forehead.
 'Others of my people forced him to come here.
 He did not want to.
 My brother is a good man and if he gave you his word, he would not break it willingly.'
 A wild idea struck her and made its way out through her hands before she could stop it:

 'Whatever poisoned you,' she gestured at the mad one, 'might have been given to my brother by the leaders of my people.
 I came here to rescue him, from you and my own kind both.
 I swear on my life's blood that he would not have tricked you otherwise!'
 Sweat ran down her back, tickling the already itchy skin around the wound there.
 She gritted her teeth.

 More demons had stood up, shouting at each other judging by the looks of their mouths and stances.
 The mad one was yelling something at the two armed ones flanking her; one of them looked lost in thought, while the other was giving the mad one an icy glare and holding her in place.